OfficialBoomi/boomicicd-jenkinsjobs/README.md

 And click on Build Now
 Once the build is compelete open refresh the output and select the html report

+## Run Jobs
+To run any of the Jobs listed below:
+- Click on the appropriate tab/job name
+- Select "Build with Parameters"
+- Pass the required parameters and click Build
+- Review the console output or Jenkins run output for success/error notifications

 ## List of Jobs
 |Job Name| Notes|
 |------|-----|